robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 }
 ```

-This enables us to use platform specific logic in shared frontend logic.
+This pattern enables us to use platform specific logic in shared frontend code, by simply abstracting functionality in interfaces that get implemented inside the platform projects.